advocations/skype/Skype/AppSDK/GetMeetingURL.md

  to create a meeting and get the meeting URL.
 You will need to write a client-side feature to communicate with your server application to initiate this transaction and get the returned meeting URL.

+ See [Schedule a meeting](https://ucwa.skype.com/documentation/KeyTasks-OnlineMeeting-ScheduleMeeting ) to learn about scheduling a meeting using UCWA.